ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #.
 Open the **Terminal** application on your Mac.

 #.
-Enter the following into the terminal:
+Enter the following command into the terminal:

    .. code-block:: terminal

       cd ~/.ssh

 #.
-Enter the following into the terminal:
+Enter the following command into the terminal:

    .. code-block:: terminal

       nano config

-   This will bring you in to an editor program that looks like this:
+   This will bring you into an editor program that looks like this:

    .. code-block:: terminal